 Higher agent productivity

-Additional effectiveness of training
+Additional effectiveness of training time

 Better agent engagement rates